BBotond03/SkinCancerDetection/README.md

 ## Data Preprocessing
 The main notebook includes data preprocessing steps, which involve splitting the dataset into training, validation, and test subsets.

+##Models
+Our best model for the problem is contained in the main_transfer_3.ipynb notebook.